ArnaoutLab/diversity/README.md

 ### One package to calculate them all

 The `diversity` package is able to calculate all of the similarity- and frequency-sensitive subcommunity and metacommunity diversity measures described in [Reeve et al.](https://arxiv.org/abs/1404.6520).
 See the paper for more in-depth information on their derivation and interpretation.

+### Alternatives

+Diversity can be defined in various ways and software calculating the various diversity measures exists.
+To date, we know of no other python package that implements the similarity-sensitive partitioned diversity measures defined by [Reeve at al.](https://arxiv.org/abs/1404.6520).
+An [R package](https://github.com/boydorr/rdiversity) and a [julia package](https://github.com/EcoJulia/Diversity.jl) exist.
+However, both packages require the species similarities to be stored in the form of a matrix in memory.
+That approach does not scale to the amount of species in some applications, such as immune repertoires. `diversity` allows the user to store the similarity matrix in a file allowing for larger datasets to be analyzed.